Help > Forum > General > Promoting your forum

 Social networking sites

-Enabling Facebook Connect allows users to register or log in to your forum using their Facebook account.
-This is beneficial because you can use your Facebook app to tap into Facebook's huge viral reach of the social networks and it increases signups by 35 to 50% because users know it will be easy to register or login, and it automatically logs the user into your forum when they are already logged into Facebook.
+Enabling Facebook Connect allows users to sign up or log in to your forum using their Facebook account.
+This is beneficial because you can use your Facebook app to tap into Facebook's huge viral reach of the social networks and it increases signups by 35 to 50% because users know it will be easy to sign up or log in, and it automatically logs the user into your forum when they are already logged into Facebook.

 Creating a Facebook Page to build a closer relationship with your audience and getting everyone you know to Like the page is a great way to gain more exposure.